cloudkernel-tech/pursuit-guide/docs/quick-start.rst

             cd ~/catkinws_nav
             bash run_pursuit_agv_nodes.sh

-#.
-Start the Ground Control Software

-    - Download the Ground Station APP, `http://qgroundcontrol.com <https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html>`_
-    - Connect the ground station computer to the telemetry communication module via a Micro USB cable.
+* Start the Ground Control Software, and connect the telemetry with a micro USB cable.
-    - Open the ground station and wait for the automatic connection.

-#.
-Waypoint Mission
+* Waypoint Mission

     - Enter the mission setup page.
     - Add waypoints as shown in the figure.